david7joy/Fraud-Detection-Techniques/README.md

 We can suggest engineering + machine learning Jargon in the proposal.
 However, I suggest we stick to the below for the 1 page proposal.

-1) Why there is a need to Move to Machine learning and AI based Fraud Detection Techniques.  ( Covered in some of Abhisheks Documents )
+1) Why there is a need to Move to Machine learning and AI based Fraud Detection Techniques in todays age.  ( Covered in some of Abhisheks Documents )
 2) Why has it become easier now than before ? ( we can paraphrase this )
 3) Why old methods are obsolete ? ( We can put some comparitive study )
 4) Advantages of moving to Data Science based Fraud Detection Techniques ( We can put few points )